These charming Lemon Meringue Tartlets are the perfect treat when you want a little something sweet and a little something to make you pucker.

 Homemade lemon curd is very simple to make as long as you use a double boiler (or easily make your own double-boiler) and heat the mixture slowly on the stovetop.

-Is a specific double boiler pan necessary to make lemon curd?
+Is a double boiler necessary to make lemon curd?

-A special double boiler pan is not needed to make these Lemon Meringue Tartlets.
+A special double boiler is not needed to make these Lemon Meringue Tartlets.

 When the water boils you want to make sure that it doesn't come in contact with the bottom of the smaller pan, thereby making the contents of the smaller pan heat slowly (from the steam the boiling water provides).